 This type of assembly service offers several advantages, including the reduction of mobilising equipment on site, ideal for locations such as city centres where space can be limited and, in some cases, storage non-existent.
 Clients save time and labour costs as no site assembly of equipment is necessary, and customers can order the products on a ‘just in time’ basis.
 This approach has been welcomed by many inner city project managers, as well as infrastructure builds where space is a constant obstacle when planning the solution.

-With having the formwork pre-fabricated, costs can be monitored closely and quality assured under controlled conditions which cannot be replicated on site.
+Prefabricating the formwork means that costs can be closely monitored and quality can be assured in a controlled environment that can’t be replicated on-the-jobsite.
 A further important advantage is the increase in safety, as the equipment is being assembled by experts.